johanna0321/featureReduction/README.md

 ## Overview

 This package provides a user-friendly function to perform PCA-based a priori based feature-clustering.
-Example data and my example pipeline are provided.
+Example data and my example pipeline are provided as used in [Sex modulates the diet-induced changes to the plasma lipidome in a rat model of cardiorespiratory fitness](https://doi.org/10.1016/j.bbalip.2024.159451).

 ## Package Updates